The Editor Suggests :

 crushing tiger

-A nitimushcanpoma, the crushing tiger that dismembers the vegetalista, in this detail
+A nitimushcanpoma, the crushing tiger that dismembers the vegetalista,

-from a painting by Pablo Amaringo.
-AYV
+in this detail from a painting by Pablo Amaringo.

 non-ordinary reality: See, nagual.